taeeekim/bmeg310/assignment 1/assignment 1.md

 <br />

 **Q2.3.** Repeat the same analysis but with the top 5 PCs.
 *Hint:* From the PCA results, take the top 5 PCs and repeat the analysis.
+Do not scale the PCA data, however, as PCA has already taken care of this.
 <br />

 **Q2.4.** Compare the results between Q2.1. and Q2.2.